thkbit-labs/vecmodel/README.md

 - CRUD operations for vector databases
 - Easy integration with popular vector DBs
 - Type-safe queries
-- etc...

 ## Installation

-To get started with `vecmodel`, simply install the package and its dependencies, then import the necessary modules:
+To get started with `vecmodel`, install the package along with its dependencies, then import the necessary modules.

 ```bash
 pip install vecmodel